 Take Out Instructions

 Foster Bar is 26 miles from the city of Gold Beach and the Pacific Ocean.
 Morrisons Rogue Wilderness Adventures vans will pick you up and bring you back to our offices.
-However, since you’re so close to the ocean, you can have your car shuttled to Foster Bar for an additional $115, and then visit the Redwoods or other parts of the Oregon Coast.
+However, since you’re so close to the ocean, you can have your car shuttled to Foster Bar for an additional cost, and then visit the Redwoods or other parts of the Oregon Coast.
 Typical drive time back to Morrisons Lodge is 2.5 hours with arrival about 4 pm.

 4 Day Wiking Lodge To Lodge Trip